niemopen/niem-naming-design-rules/ndr-feedback.md

   - When you want to build multiple message specifications (leverage commonalities of an existing data model), already use NIEM or have exchange partners using NIEM, etc.
 - [x] Move `@context` to the top of JSON messages to align more closely with the position of XML namespace prefixes? **Yes, TODO**
 - [ ] Status of external standards in CMF?
 Needs to be resolved before publishing NDR or CMF.
-- [ ] Aren't CMF field names ending in "Of" missing a property or representation term? (e.g., SubPropertyOf, ListOf)
+- [ ] Aren't CMF field names ending in "Of" missing a property or representation term? (e.g., SubPropertyOf, ListOf) **Those are object properties, which don't require a representation term**

 ## Abstract